ekristen/libnuke/README.md

 that can be used between them and for future tooling, for example [gcp-nuke](https://github.com/ekristen/gcp-nuke).
 Additionally, the goal is to make it easier to add new features with better test coverage.

+## Attribution, License, and Copyright

+First of tall this library would not have been possible without the hard work of the team over at [rebuy-de](https://github.com/rebuy-de) and their original work on [rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke).

+This library is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more information.
+The bulk of this library was originally sourced from [rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke).
+See the [Sources](#sources) for more.

 ## History of the Library

 This all started when I created a managed fork of [aws-nuke](https://github.com/ekristen/aws-nuke) from the [original aws nuke](https://github.com/rebuy-de/aws-nuke).